EasternJournalist/DiffNum/README.md

 # DiffNum
- A light-weighed head-only c++ library for differentiable programming.
+ A light-weighted head-only c++ library for differentiable programming.
 It is implemented  simply with forward inference with chain rule, instead of computation graph, source code transformation or other high level auto-grad algorithms.
 Take least efforts to write an auto-grad program!

 * **Extremely easy to use**.
 Just replace `float`   `double` with `dfloat`  `ddouble`, and specify the independent variables via `SetVar()`.
 Then it does Auto-Grad for you.
 The gradients can be accessed at any stage of computation.